cleardusk/3DDFA/readme.md

 **\[Updates\]**

- - `2018.12.4`: **Due to my limited time, I am looking forward for significant PRs to add more features.**
  - `2018.12.2`: Support landmark-free face cropping, see `dlib_landmark` option.
  - `2018.12.1`: Refine code and add pose estimation feature, see [utils/estimate_pose.py](./utils/estimate_pose.py) for more details.
  - `2018.11.17`: Refine code and map the 3d vertex to original image space.